 The core of neoliberal philosophy re-orients the focus of human systems around the agency of the individual.
 Neoliberals argued for this orientation most notably in two areas: individualism as a moral political ideology, and individualism as a way toward economic efficiency.

-The neoliberal political orientation was in many ways a thread from earlier liberal movements that laid the groundwork for the concepts of “citizen” and “private property” in western Europe several centuries before.
-3)Insert some Scott in here, and hopefully some Charles Taylor.
+The neoliberal political orientation was in many ways a thread from earlier liberal movements that laid the groundwork for the concepts of “citizen” and “private property” in western Europe several centuries before. ((Insert some Scott in here, and hopefully some Charles Taylor)).

 For academics like Hayek, systems of distributed agency such as markets provided more than a simple mechanism for the allocation of capital and resources – it was itself the primary means for which knowledge of a complex world could be generated and most efficiently used by humans.
 In his 1945 essay The Use of Knowledge in Society, Hayek argued that because the world was filled with incalculable amounts of dispersed and often contradictory information, it was only at the local level where reality could be seen and the best decisions made.
 A centralized authority could never know what was best, because it could never understand more (let alone enact policy better) than a particular person on the ground in a particular situation.

-This humility set the stage for neoliberals argue that the best possible outcomes for the individual as well as the society as a whole must place as much power as possible with the individual.
+This humility set the stage for neoliberals to argue that the best possible outcomes for the individual – and the society as a whole – manifest when power is centered within the individual.
 Any over-arching structures that limit the ability of the individual make the system both coercive and inefficient.

 There are three overarching ideas of neoliberalism that fundamentally shaped the way design is practiced today.
 The first is a new understanding of where information comes from: neoliberals believe that information is distributed in the world, and only agents in context are suited to efficiently consume it.
 The second is a notion of order: because information is distributed in the world, order comes not from a centralized design, but emerges as the conglomerate of agents acting in local situations with limited but contextual knowledge coordinating with other agents in close proximity.
 Third is a position on control systems that regulate the roles of these agents in relation to centralized authority: because order tends to “emerge,” order cannot be designed by a central planner.
 Control systems should, therefore, simply consist of minimal regulatory principles that can be exercised in a consisted, predictable way across the system.
 With a deeper understanding of these three principles, we can see how they have influenced design practices of the modern era.